 The desktop convenience, however, is a double-edged sword.
 Some test management solutions may lack versions for individual operating systems, such as QTest lacking a Linux version.
 Desktop-only products can also frustrate management: you can’t simply use your phone to glance at unresolved issues or stability dashboards.

-Performance-wise, both desktop and web apps can get things done at scale.
+Performance-wise, both desktop and web apps can get things done at scale via a performance test tool.
 Modern software architecture offloads as many calculations from the user as possible.

 When either cloud or on-premise server does the hard labor, web apps run virtually as well as desktop apps.

 On the other hand, some solutions can become slower (no matter how you load them) due to architectural compromises.
 Here’s a review of Polarion from a seasoned user.

 Our solution has both a desktop and web version, and most clients prefer the web one.
 Desktop Aqua adepts are power users of the few features that we have not moved to web yet.